logan-vorto/dump/docs/generated_hitches.md

 * Drivers can only see/book hitches starting the next day
 * Drivers can only see hitches for their closest subregion, if their region has subregions configured
 * Desired hitch does not overlap with their existing hitches
+    * Hitches cannot be nested inside of eachother, i.e. a Driver cannot book a 1-day hitch to fill an off-day in an existing hitch
     * Desired hitches shifts do not fall within a 10 hour buffer around the shifts of their existing hitches, assuming 14 hour shifts

 ### Carrier Booking